That All Shall Be Saved and in earlier work.

 Well, yikes, as the kids say.
 Hell hath no fury like David Bentley Hart with his pride hurt.
-At Eclectic Orthodoxy, replying to of his book .
+At Eclectic Orthodoxy, he creates quite the rhetorical spectacle replying to my review of his book That All Shall Be Saved.
 In response, I’ll say only a little about the invective and focus mainly on the substance.
 Since there’s almost none there, that will save lots of time.
 And since Catholic Herald gave me only 1200 words to address the enormous pile of sophistries that is his book, I would in any case like to take this opportunity to expand on some of the points I could make in only a cursory way in the review.

 Monday, July 20, 2020

-The Week’s The Hill the “experts” are exasperated that people aren’t responding to their warnings about the virus with sufficient urgency. the state of the “American character,” citing an emergency physician’s wife he knows whose friends ignore her frantic pleas on Facebook to take COVID-19 more seriously.
+The Week’s Damon Linker frets about the state of the “American character,” citing an emergency physician’s wife he knows whose friends ignore her frantic pleas on Facebook to take COVID-19 more seriously.
+The Hill reports that the “experts” are exasperated that people aren’t responding to their warnings about the virus with sufficient urgency.